-The Partnership Agreement and Capital Structure
+The Family Limited Partnership Agreement

-When creating a Family Limited Partnership for estate planning and asset protection purposes, the partnership agreement must also contain certain key provisions designed to accomplish your objectives.
+When creating a Family Limited Partnership for estate planning and asset protection purposes, the FLP agreement must also contain certain key provisions designed to accomplish your objectives.
 Taken together, these provisions must contain specific legal restrictions on the limited partnership interests to ensure that the interests are worth as little as possible if seized by a creditor and that he can never achieve any influence over partnership affairs under any circumstances.
 These provisions for restricted partnership interests are unique and essential to a properly structured Family Limited Partnership.

 Based on the law of the particular state where it is formed, a Family Limited Partnership is permitted to create whatever variety of traditional equity, debt, or combination hybrid securities that it needs to maximize the asset protection features.
 An FLP has great flexibility in designating variations in the amount and the timing of payments to partners, preferences and values on liquidation, voting rights, and every other contract governing the operation and management of the FLP and the distribution of its profits.
 By carefully structuring the management and profit distribution rights of its debt and ownership interests, a wide variety of important asset protection advantages can be achieved.